-This list includes major department stores that have decided to close nationwide.
+This list includes major department stores that have decided to close nationwide, along with national chains and drug stores.
 This list may or may not reflect every location so make sure to call ahead of time to find out the operating hours.

 The Stores Closed on Easter